Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 We gave dog 2 its own name so it returned that!

+Had we not done that, dog2 would have asked dog1.

 ## Surprise Cat

-Ok, lets forget our dogs for now.
+OK, lets forget our dogs for now.

-Let's talk Cats.
+Let's talk Cats

-Cats have names

-Here I've got a function that takes a Cat, and prints it's name and age.
+Here I've got a function that takes a Cat, and prints it's name... and age.

 That's right Cat's have ages.